douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 5. Existential Risk and Safety: As AI capabilities grow, so does the potential existential risk they pose.
 Ensuring the safety and control of advanced AI systems becomes a paramount concern.

 In essence, \"The Next Frontier: Beyond Artificial Intelligence\" is not just about technological advancements, but also about deeply contemplating how these advancements will reshape our world, our societies, and the very essence of what it means to be human.

+## Glossary of Terms

+**Artificial Intelligence (AI)**: The simulation of human intelligence processes by machines, especially computer systems, including learning, reasoning, and self-correction.

+**Machine Learning (ML)**: A subset of AI that involves the development of algorithms and statistical models that enable computers to perform tasks without explicit instructions, relying on patterns and inference.

+**Deep Learning**: An advanced type of machine learning involving neural networks with many layers (deep neural networks) that can learn from large amounts of data.

+**Neural Network**: A network or circuit of neurons, or in a computer context, an artificial neural network composed of artificial neurons or nodes.

+**Supervised Learning**: A type of machine learning where models are trained using labeled data.

+**Unsupervised Learning**: A type of machine learning that uses unlabeled data to identify hidden patterns or intrinsic structures.

+**Reinforcement Learning**: A type of machine learning where an agent learns to behave in an environment by performing actions and seeing the results.

+**Natural Language Processing (NLP)**: A field of AI focused on enabling computers to understand, interpret, and respond to human language in a useful way.

+**Computer Vision**: A field of AI that trains computers to interpret and process visual data from the world, like cameras and videos.

+**Algorithm**: A set of rules or instructions given to an AI system to help it learn and make decisions.

+**Data Mining**: The process of examining large pre-existing databases in order to generate new information and insights.

+**Robotics**: A field of engineering that involves the design, construction, operation, and use of robots, often incorporating AI systems.

+**Predictive Analytics**: The use of data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes based on historical data.

+**Bias in AI**: Systematic and repeatable errors in a computer system that create unfair outcomes, such as privileging one arbitrary group of users over others.

+**Chatbot**: A computer program designed to simulate conversation with human users, especially over the Internet.

+**Cognitive Computing**: A subfield of AI that strives for natural, human-like interactions with machines, using AI and machine learning to mimic the way the human brain works.

+**Generative Adversarial Networks (GANs)**: A class of machine learning frameworks designed by setting up two neural networks in competition, useful in unsupervised learning tasks.

+**Feature Extraction**: The process of reducing the number of resources required to describe a large set of data accurately.

+**Backpropagation**: An algorithm used in training neural networks, where the error correction is propagated backward through the network.

+**Autonomous Vehicles**: Vehicles capable of sensing their environment and operating without human involvement, using AI systems.